-Here is the list of Pennsylvania corn mazes including numerous options for Philadelphia and Pittsburgh residents.
+Here is the list of Pennsylvania corn mazes in 2020 including numerous options for Philadelphia and Pittsburgh residents.
 Find popular mazes in Reading, Allentown, Harrisburg as well.

 Be sure to check out their website for further information, hours and prices.
 Most are open in September and October.
 Many have pumpkins, fresh food, live animals, hayrides, and games which may have different hours or additional costs.